-At December 31, 2019, we had a cash balance of \$6,974,004 compared to \$2,370,976 at March 31, 2019.
+At June 30, 2020, we had a cash, cash equivalents and marketable securities balance of \$40,631,008, compared to \$37,700,202 at March 31, 2020.
 We invest cash in excess of current operational requirements in highly rated and liquid instruments.
-Working capital at December 31, 2019 was \$5,244,971 (March 31, 2019: \$2,709,784).
-In addition, we received additional proceeds of \$856,100 from warrant exercises subsequent to the quarter end and we have up to US\$1.4 million remaining available under the CPRIT grant to be used towards the development of MDNA55.
+Working capital at June 30, 2020 was \$39,260,860 (March 31, 2020: \$36,037,022).

+We also have up to US\$1.4 million remaining available under the CPRIT grant to be used towards the development of MDNA55.

-We do not expect to generate positive cash flow from operations for the foreseeable future due to additional R&D expenses, including expenses related to drug discovery, preclinical testing, clinical trials, chemistry, manufacturing and controls ("CMC") and operating expenses associated with supporting these activities.
+We do not expect to generate positive cash flow from operations for the foreseeable future due to additional R&D expenses, including expenses related to drug discovery, preclinical testing, clinical trials, chemistry, manufacturing and controls and operating expenses associated with supporting these activities.
 It is expected that negative cash flow from operations will continue until such time, if ever, that we receive regulatory approval to commercialize any of our products under development and/or royalty or milestone revenue from any such products should they exceed our expenses.